ExtendRealityLtd/VRTK/README.md

   them.
 The `ExcludeTeleport` script has no methods and is just used as a placeholder.
    * [View Example Tour on Youtube](https://www.youtube.com/watch?v=hCZEaXpeoIY)

+  * **026_Controller_ForceHoldObject:** A scene that shows how to grab an object on game start and prevent the user from dropping that object.
+The scene auto grabs two swords to each of the controllers and it's not possible to drop either of the swords.

 ## Contributing